mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_settings/options.rst

 .. image:: /images/en/Krita_2_9_brushengine_airbrush.png

-If you hold the brush still, but are still pressing down, this will keep adding colour onto the canvas.
-The lower the rate, the quicker the colour gets added.
+If you hold the brush still, but are still pressing down, this will keep adding color onto the canvas.
+The lower the rate, the quicker the color gets added.

 .. index:: Mirror
 .. _option_mirror: